buhrmi/buhrmi/README.md

 Thanks for visiting!
 I'm buhrmi, a freelancing web developer working with Ruby on Rails and Svelte.

-You can find me on [YouTube](https://youtube.com/@buhrmidevelops/streams), where I'm currently building the [Shitcoin Society](https://www.shitcoinsociety.com) - an open-source crypto investment club with built-in trading engine.
-You can also check out some open-source tools I've made in the past:
+Here are some open-source tools I've made in the past:

 - **[ActiveState](https://github.com/buhrmi/activestate)**<br>
   ActiveState augments your ActionCable Channels with superpowers to update Svelte 5 state in real-time.

 - **[Inertia X](https://github.com/buhrmi/inertiax)**<br>
   Inertia X is a drop-in replacement for Inertia's Svelte adapter, adding the `<Frame>` component.
 It makes it easy to create modals, sidebars, etc with Inertia.

+You can also check out my live programming streams on [YouTube](https://youtube.com/@buhrmidevelops/streams) and [Twitch](https://twitch.tv/buhrmidevelops), and join in on building the [Shitcoin Society](https://www.shitcoinsociety.com) - an open-source crypto investment club.

 <!--
 Here's a small demo app called [Shitcoin Swap](https://www.shitcoinsociety.com) - an open source alternative to Binance, Coinbase, etc. Currently in development.
 You can even become a shareholder by purchasing some [Revenue Share Tokens](https://www.shitcoinswap.com/$rst).-->